jeantimex/ios-swift-collapsible-table-section-in-grouped-section/README.md

 ### More Collapsible Demo ###

 Sometimes you might want to implement the collapsible cells in a normal table, I have a separate demo at [https://github.com/jeantimex/ios-swift-collapsible-table-section](https://github.com/jeantimex/ios-swift-collapsible-table-section).
-The implementation is pretty much the same but slight different.
+The implementation is pretty much the same but slightly different.

 ![demo](http://jinandsu.net/ios-swift-collapsible-table-section/demo.gif)<br />